GoogleCloudPlatform/community/tutorials/gke-workload-id-clientserver/index.md

 ---
-title: Using Kubernetes Workload Identity for client-server authorization
+title: Using Kubernetes Workload Identity for client-server authentication
 description: Demonstrates the use of authorized HTTP clients and server middleware to make the use of Kubernetes Workload Identity more transparent.
 author: ptone
 tags: Kubernetes, identity